-[Investigation] Leaked document sheds light on Turkey's fake 'coup'
+[Investigation] Leaked document sheds light on Turkey's controlled 'coup'

 Archeology?

-Drilling into the events of 16 July and into Coksun's minutes might seem like political archeology two and half years down the line.
+Drilling into the events of 16 July and into Coskun's minutes might seem like political archeology two and half years down the line.

 But those events transformed Turkey in ways which continue to shape its foreign relations and the lives of Turkish people to this day.